 Simple English definitions for legal terms

-Read a random definition: Court of Attachments
+Read a random definition: act of law

 SHELLEY'S CASE, RULE IN: A legal rule that says if someone is given a piece of property and the property is also supposed to go to their heirs after they die, the person actually gets to keep the property and it doesn't go to their heirs.
 This rule has been around for a long time, but most states don't use it anymore.
 Some people think it's not very helpful or safe to use this rule.